 To create an API token, perform the following steps:

 - Click Generate Token.
-The Generate API Token form will appear.
+The Generate API Token interface will appear.

-Enter a name for the API token in the Name text box.
+Enter a unique name for the API token in the Name text box.

-An API token name can only contain up to 50 alphanumeric characters, dashes (
+- An API token name can only contain up to 50 characters.

 -), and underscores (